alebeck/yocto/README.md

 # yocto

 Yocto is a minimal key-value store built for fast and reliable data exchange between applications.
-It's written with an emphasis on security, speed and ease-to-use.
+It's written with an emphasis on reliability, speed and ease-to-use.

 ## Usage